exclaves/exclaves.github.io/_posts/2016-12-13-homework-for-us.md

 A second failure was that the project wasn't shared very much.
 A handful of shares on Facebook and Twitter, all within our existing social network.
 An issue that arose, though I don't think it impacted the amount of sharing significantly, was that our chosen hashtag, "#AmericaListens," turned out to have a conflict with another prolific poster, which intensified after launching our website.

 Perhaps the project could be framed in a different way that would better encourage sharing, but I'm not sure what it might be.
 Do you have ideas?
-[Let me know.](mailto:logan.williams@alum.mit.edu).
+[Let me know.](mailto:logan.williams@alum.mit.edu)

 This said, many people did visit the website.